kevinlongboy/AirBnB/README.md

 ## 🧑‍💻 Visit the Site

+Come and give the CraneBnB a test drive.
+Click the icon below to follow a link to Heroku, where the fullstack API is being hosted:
 <a href="https://kl-airbnb.herokuapp.com/"><img vertical-align="middle" alt="CraneBnB Live Site hosted via Heroku" width="45px" src="assets/social-media-branding/heroku-logo.jpg"/></a>

 ## 💙 I'm Listening...